wilcoxmd/SimbleeNetwork/README.md

 # SimbleeNetwork
 Additional network topology definitions and control for Simblee devices

+## WARNING
+Simblee modules were recently end-of-lifed by RF Digital.
+I would not recommend starting a new project with them.

 ## Info
 This is a library to add to any Simblee project where you need more than just point to point communication.